weissec/internum/README.md

 For this reason, the functionality is dependant on specific packages being installed on the system.

 ### Supported Services:
-HTTP, HTTPS, RDP, VNC, FTP, TFTP, TELNET, SNMP, SMB, NFS, FINGER, SMTP, LDAP, LDAPS, KERBEROS,
+SSH, HTTP, HTTPS, RDP, VNC, FTP, TFTP, TELNET, SNMP, SMB, NFS, FINGER, SMTP, LDAP, LDAPS, KERBEROS

 ### Disclaimer:
 Service discovery is based only on IANA Service Name and Transport Protocol Port Number Registry.